 The typeface is derived from the beautiful Brandon Grotesque, with thanks to Hannes von Döhren of HVD Fonts for giving us his blessing to use his work as our starting point.

 The face is named after the influential Polish sociologist and philosopher Zygmunt Bauman, who made Leeds his home and sadly passed away shortly after we completed this project.

 Partners in crime

 The work of Yorkshire Dance’s photographer in residence (and regular Split collaborator) Sara Teresa is used extensively throughout the identity.
 Using the work of a single artist in this way enhances the distinctive personality and artistic integrity of the brand and her images were a joy to work with.

-The guys at Hungry Sandwich Club take credit for bringing the brand to life, with their animation skills responsible for the brand ident, a set of animated assets for social media, and the brand launch video at the top of this page.
+The guys at Hungry Sandwich Club take credit for bringing the brand to life, with their animation skills being responsible for the brand ident, a set of animated assets for social media and the brand launch video at the top of this page.